paalamugan/paalamugan-portfolio/content/site/index.md

 body:
   section_one:
     title: About me
-    description: Having 3.5 year of experience in Full Stack development and more enthusiasm for my work.
+    description: "Having 3.6 plus year of experience in MEAN &MERN Stack development and more enthusiasm for my work.
 Able to work independently, as a part of team and able to vaporize and grasp the new things.
+Extensive experience in working with product development and startup Product Company."
     skills:
       - Node.js
       - Express